Tuck · Comparisons · Tuck vs Cloud Baby Monitor

 Does Cloud Baby Monitor work on Android?

-Yes — there is an Android build alongside the Apple-ecosystem builds.
-The pricing is per-platform.
+Yes — there is an Android build alongside the Apple-ecosystem builds, priced per platform.
 Tuck is iOS only at launch, so if your household is mixed Android/iOS, Cloud Baby Monitor is the better fit on cross-platform grounds.

 Verdict